 2. Free and Open Source

 The KDE environment is a hundred percent free and open source.
 So, it ensures that users get the most beautiful desktop experience without having to pay for it.
-This is a big plus for enthusiasts since they can get a feel of what they are getting into.
+This is a big plus for enthusiasts since they can feel what they are getting into.
 And if they don’t like it, they can simply switch to a different environment without facing any financial loss.

 Moreover, the open-source codebase is available for anyone to explore.
 Thus, seasoned users get the opportunity to play around the environment and make customizations as they want.
 This is a big plus for a lot of users.
 So overall, KDE allows users to try it freely and determine whether it suits their taste or not without any catches.